Captain lieutenant: Netherlands

 In the Royal Netherlands Navy, a kapitein-luitenant ter zee is equivalent to a US Navy or Royal Navy commander (OF-4).

-Community of Portuguese Language Countries
+Portugal and Brazil

 In the Portuguese Navy, as well as in most of the other Community of Portuguese Language Countries navies, a capitão-tenente is the equivalent naval rank to a British or US lieutenant commander (OF-3).
 The rank was introduced in the Portuguese Navy in the late 17th century.
 It was equivalent to an Army lieutenant colonel until the introduction of the rank of frigate captain in 1782 and, from then on, it became equivalent to an Army major.

 The Brazilian Navy uses the rank of capitão-tenente as the equivalent to the British and US lieutenant (OF-2).
 Until the introduction of the rank of corvette captain in 1906, the Brazilian Navy followed the Portuguese model of a capitão-tenente being an equivalent of an Army major.